spring-jdbc-crud/simplejdbcmapper/README.md

 ## Limitations

 1. @Id can only be mapped to a single database column.
 Multi-column id are not supported.
-2. SimpleJdbcTemplate does not use quoted identifiers for table/column names so there is no support for table/column names with spaces in them.
+2. No support for table/column names with spaces in them.

 ## TroubleShooting